Northern Plains

 Red

-2024 Frontenac – North Dakota – $24
+2022 Frontenac – North Dakota – $24

 Ruby-hued and structured, this oak-matured Frontenac reveals layered northern-berry character — currant, cherry, and red-fruit compote.
 Prairie-grown and resolute, it delivers balance and purpose at the table.
+Crafted for structure.
+Built for the table.
+Pairing: grilled lamb, braised short ribs, mushroom risotto, aged cheddar, and herb-roasted vegetables.

 Non-grape

-Cider – North Dakota – Bottling summer 2026 – $16 / 650 mL (22 oz)
+Hard Cider – North Dakota – Bottling summer 2026 – $16 / 650 mL (22 oz)

-Haskap – Montana – Bottling summer 2026 – $22 / 750 mL
+Haskap – Montana – Bottling summer 2026 – $28 / 750 mL

 Haskap berries from Montana, cold-macerated to preserve their vivid indigo color and layered aromatics.
 A harmonious balance of tart berry intensity and gentle sweetness yields a wine both structured and expressive.
 Forged in the North.
 Refined in the glass.
-Pair with duck breast, pork tenderloin, dark chocolate, Nordic cheeses, and berry-glazed salmon.
+Pairing: duck breast, pork tenderloin, dark chocolate, Nordic cheeses, and berry-glazed salmon.

-Mead – North Dakota – Bottling fall 2026 – $20
+Mead – North Dakota – Bottling fall 2026 – $20 / 750 ML

-Rhu & Tru – Rhubarb (off-dry) – North Dakota – Bottling summer 2026 – $20
+Rhubarb – North Dakota – Bottling summer 2026 – $20

 Estate-grown rhubarb from MacT Farm in North Dakota.
 Cold-macerated to coax its lingering rose color.